syntasso/kratix-docs/docs/main/03-quick-start.md

 ## 3. Self serve a Postgres

-Once the Postgres Operator is up and running, you can request a new Postgres instance with the command below:
+Once the Postgres Operator is up and running, you can request a new Postgres Resource with the command below:

 ```console
 kubectl apply --filename https://raw.githubusercontent.com/syntasso/promise-postgresql/main/resource-request.yaml
 ```

-You can verify the pipeline pod by running:
+You can verify the Pipeline pod by running:

 <!-- TODO: Verify pipeline pod name -->